hijoput4/SharingWare/readme.md

     Use: https://www.game-repack.site
     Use: http://dodi-repacks.site/
     Use: https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.
     Use: https://fitgirl-repacks.site/     -mostly indie, girly and dumb games.
-You may find some AAA titles now that she posts hypervisor cracked games too
+You may find some AAA titles now that she posts hypervisor cracked games too.
-    Use: https://vsetop.org/games/     -Russian repacks on torrent.
-Nowadays, its like fitgirl's page 😢.

-    GET YOUR GAMES NOW: https://gog-games.to/   - IT WILL BE SHUT DOWN IN SEPTEMBER.
-If you donated, surprise! you have been scammed as your funds will go to torrminator and they will not know who the fuck you are, you will need an account there and become another drop in the ocean. - ♥♥♥ /irony 🤣

 [WHY ARE GAMES SO BAD LATELY, DAD? -LONG STORY MY BOY...](https://github.com/hijoput4/SharingWare/blob/main/OTHERS/AI-CHAT.md)